Heng Ee High School: Sports facilities

 The sports infrastructures in this school include two basketball courts and two volleyball courts located opposite the school (where the ex-pupils association is), a mini gymnasium(not open to students who are not in the Body Building Club)on Level 1 of Block E, two badminton courts in the school hall, a football field and a 6 lane 100 meter running track.
 There is also table tennis tables situated in the school hall which can be set up.

 Canteen

-The original location of the school canteen was at Level 1 of Block C which was the current staffroom.
+The original location of the school canteen was at Level 1 of Block D which was the current staffroom.
 Years later, it was moved to a bigger site beside Block E. Due to the school's expansion plan for the 8-storey Bangunan Wawasan, the canteen was demolished and moved to a temporary site behind Block B while waiting for the completion of Bangunan Wawasan.
 At first the school planned to rebuild the canteen at Level 1 of Bangunan Wawasan.
 As the number of students increased gradually over the years, the school decided to make it permanent instead of shifting back to its original site.
 At the same time, three ventilating machines were installed.